 - 1. Any program receiving an ACGME Letter of Notification of Accreditation indicating any of the following must undergo a special review: - a.
-Initial Accreditation with Warning, Continued Accreditation with Warning, and/or adverse accreditation statuses as described by ACGME policies - b.
-Probation - 2.
-The determination of the need for a special review, in situations other than that noted in # 1 above, is made by the Designated Institutional Official, Division Vice President, Group Vice President, President of GME or Vice President of Academic Affairs.
+Initial Accreditation with Warning, Continued Accreditation with Warning, and/or adverse accreditation statuses as described by ACGME policies, including Probationary Accreditation. - 2.
+The determination of the need for a special review, in situations other than that noted in # 1 above, is made by the Designated Institutional Official.
 This determination should be based on a broad review of the educational quality, resident and/or faculty satisfaction, educational resources available, and the work and learning environment in conjunction with any specific concerns about the program.
 In determining if a special review is warranted, the following non-exhaustive criteria listed below should be used.
 Note, however, that this does not suggest that a special review is always required solely in the event one of the following conditions exists: - a.
-Continued Citations/Recommended areas for improvement - b.
+Extended Citations/Recommended areas for improvement - b.
 Inquiry from ACGME Office of Resident Complaints or Ombudsperson - c.
-Annual ACGME Resident/Fellow and/or Faculty Survey results that indicate substantially poor performance or an ongoing negative trend - d.
-Annual Program Evaluation and improvement plans that fail to satisfactorily address current citations and areas for improvement - e.
-Unanticipated turnover of Program Directors or key faculty - f.
-Deviations from expected results in standard performance indicators, including but not limited to the following: - Resident/fellow attrition - Continued faculty turnover - The inability to demonstrate success in any of the following focus areas: - " Establishment and implementation of supervision policies - " Transitions of care - " Work hours compliance - " Integration of residents/fellows into the sponsoring institution's patient safety initiatives - " Integration of residents/fellows into the sponsoring institution's quality improvement initiatives and efforts to reduce disparities in health care delivery

-- " Engagement in scholarly activity

-- " Faculty development

-- " Board certification pass rates
+Annual ACGME Resident/Fellow that indicate substantially poor performance or an ongoing negative year over year trend (less than national results for the specialty, less than 4.0 (or 80%) for 10 key metrics impacting accreditation) - d.
+Faculty Survey results that indicate substantially poor performance or an ongoing negative trend - e.
+Annual Program Evaluation and improvement plans that fail to satisfactorily address current citations and areas for improvement - f.
+Unanticipated turnover of Program Directors or key faculty (more than two Program Directors in two years) - g.
+Deviations from expected results in standard performance indicators, including but not limited to the following: - Resident/fellow attrition - Continued faculty turnover - ° The inability to demonstrate success in any of the following focus areas: - Establishment and implementation of supervision policies - Transitions of care - Work hours compliance - Integration of residents/fellows into the sponsoring institution's patient safety Initiatives - Integration of residents/fellows into the sponsoring institution's quality improvement initiatives and efforts to reduce disparities in health care delivery - Engagement in scholarly activity - Faculty development - Board certification pass rates (below 80%)